wrist mechanics online course featured image

 Unlock Tour-Level Wrist Action

-11 Reasons Why Your Golf Swing is So Inconsistent & How to Fix It
+11 Reasons Your Golf Swing Is So Inconsistent (And How to Fix Each One)

 Why is My Golf Swing so Inconsistent?
 (Key Takeaways)

-• Spend time practicing the right things, not just standing there hitting golf shot after golf shot.
+• Practice the right things, not just shot after shot without a plan.

 11 Reasons Why Your Golf Swing is So Inconsistent

-The primary reason your golf swing is so inconsistent is that you are not doing things the same way every time.
+The primary reason your golf swing is inconsistent is that you don’t do things the same way every time.
 It’s as simple as that.

-Golfers like to fight me on this concept and ask how it’s possible to swing the golf club the same exact way every time.
+Golfers often challenge me on this concept, asking how it’s possible to swing the golf club the same way every time.
 I know; it’s not 100% possible to repeat the same swing.

 Your Grip is Not Always the Same